juhynl/programming-language/FMinusType/README.md

 If you want to install .NET on Linux, please refer to the following [link].

 ## Usage
-Run FMinusType.py.
+Run type_system.py.
 ```
-python3 FMinusType.py
+python3 type_system.py
 ```
 First, input the program code which you want to perform type inference.

-Then press s to execute the type inference.
+Then enter ":start" to execute the type inference.

-To exit the type inference program, input 'x'.
+To exit the type inference program, enter ":exit".
 ```
 ============================================================
 FMinus Type Inference